 After asking you about your health, your chiropractor will do a physical exam.
-This will include testing how well your spine moves.
-This is called spinal mobility.
+This will include testing your spinal mobility (how well your spine moves).
 Your chiropractor may also do some tests, such as checking your blood pressure and taking x-rays.
 These tests look for problems that might be adding to your back pain.

 Treatment usually begins at the first or second visit.

 You may be asked to lie on a special table, where the chiropractor does the spinal manipulations.

 The most common treatment is manipulation done by hand.
 It involves moving a joint in your spine to the end of its range, followed by a light thrust.
 This is often called an "adjustment."
 It realigns the bones of your spine to make them straighter.

 The chiropractor may also do other treatments, like massage and other work on soft tissues.